HealthyHoof.com

 The Truth About Shoes

-Nail-on shoes are expensive, reduce traction, increase the amount of concussion transmitted to the horses legs dramatically, and amplify imbalance while eliminating the hoof's natural ability to absorb shock and assist with blood circulation.
-If you lose a shoe, you need an expert to replace it.
+Nail-on shoes are expensive, reduce traction, increase the amount of concussion transmitted to the horses legs dramatically, significantly reduce circulation and amplify imbalance while eliminating the hoof's natural ability to absorb shock and assist with blood circulation.

 Gavilan putting his best foot forward.